 Mortgage Debenture No.188 for £10 at 10% for the Calow Colliery Company Limited

 Calow Oaks Colliery.

-Worked by a shaft and footrel, the shaft being eighteen yards deep to the Blackshale seam, it may have worked the Silkstone seam as well.
+Worked by a shaft and footrel, the shaft being eighteen yards deep to the Blackshale, Silkstone seam.
 The colliery was abandoned on 31st.
-July 1903, possibly as a result of being too close to the L.D.&E.C.Railway workings although the workings run away from the railway.
+July 1903, possibly as a result of being too close to the L.D.&E.C.Railway cutting and tunnel workings although the workings run away from the railway.
 A small section of coal was worked here.